Adsorption or condensation? Choosing the right dehumidifier for your needs

 At higher temperatures, condense technology will usually be more energy efficient.
 In humid environments like a swimming pool, for example, the energy consumption using an adsorption solution can be 3-4 times higher when compared to a condense solution.
 That’s a lot of wasted money and a great cost to the environment.

-However, condense dehumidifiers have limitations under 8°C and 40%RH, which makes them less suited to more controlled environments.
+However, condense dehumidifiers and drying units have limitations under 8°C and 40%RH, which makes them less suited to more controlled environments.
 In laboratories, for example, an RH level lower than 30% is often required, and in freezer rooms and cold storage facilities, temperatures are usually around -18°C. In both these cases, an adsorption solution is much more efficient in terms of both cost and performance.

 That’s why we always start with the temperature and the required RH level.
 Below are some common examples of how temperature and relative humidity can determine your choice of technology: